jundalisay/spblist/content/en/research/kepler/harmony/book-4/chapter-02.md

 That is splendidly expressed by Proclus by the term “awakening,” as if from sleep.

 For just as sensible things which we meet externally make us recollect what we had known beforehand, similarly sensible mathematical things, if they are recognized, therefore, elicit intellectual things which are previously present within, so that things now in actuality shine forth in the soul which were hidden in it before, as if under a veil of potentiality.

 How, then, did they break in?
-I reply that the ideas or formal causes of the harmonies, in accordance with our earlier
+I reply that the ideas or formal causes of the harmonies, in accordance with our earlier discussion of them, are completely innate in those who possess this power of recognition; but they are not after all taken within them by contemplation, but rather depend on a natural instinct, and are innate in them, as the number (something intellectual) of the leaves in the flower and of the segments in a fruit are innate in the forms of plants.
-307

 How many faculties of the soul are concerned with the harmonies?

 Harmonic ratios are innate in souls.